koka-lang/koka/doc/spec/getstarted.kk.md

 ## Running the interactive compiler

-After running a plain ``npm run repl`` command, the Koka interactive environment will start:
+After running a plain ``npm run interactive`` command, the Koka interactive environment will start:
 ````
 __          _
 | |        | |